-'He would just keep going:' Witness says high speech chase ended right in front of her
+'He would just keep going:' Witness says high speed chase ended right in front of her

 Latest Weather Blog

-'He would just keep going:' Witness says high speech chase ended right in front of her
+'He would just keep going:' Witness says high speed chase ended right in front of her

 GONZALES - Two people are in critical condition and one is headed to jail after a high-speed chase through Ascension Parish ended with the driver crashing into multiple cars.